-These are not exactly swimming pools but they are a great place for anyone to beat the heat.
-The city began constructing them in 2006, and their numbers have been continually increasing. " Spraygrounds" are water playgrounds where children can play and cool off on safe surfaces with the help of sprinklers and sprays.
-They are all free, and they all open on Memorial Day and closed on Labor Day.
+While they are not quite swimming pools, these spraygrounds are a great place for anyone to beat the heat.
+Spraygrounds are water playgrounds where children can play and cool off on safe surfaces with the help of sprinklers.
+The city began constructing them in 2006, and their numbers have been continually increasing.
+They are all free, and they all open on Memorial Day and close on Labor Day.

-- Douglas Park: 2632 Jarboe St.
+- Douglas Park: 2632 Jarboe St., Kansas City, Missouri

-- Harmony Park: 10th Street and Agnes
+- Harmony Park: 10th St. and Agnes, Kansas City, Missouri

-- Longview: 7101 Longview Road
+- Longview: 7101 Longview Rd., Kansas City, Missouri

-- Loose: 52nd Terrace and Summit
+- Loose: 52nd Terrace and Summit, Kansas City, Missouri

-- Parade: The Paseo and Truman Road
+- Parade: The Paseo and Truman Rd., Kansas City, Missouri

-- Sunnyside: 8255 Summit
+- Sunnyside: 8255 Summit St., Kansas City, Missouri

 - For the full list, consult the KC Parks and Recreation department's spray grounds web page, where you'll also find information on each sprayground, or call the department's main phone number.